yangxvlin/comp90025-pmc-notes/README.md

         |1|0|1 // if equal key, then cmp old rank
         |2|4|3
         |3|2|2
+  - ```int MPI_Comm_dup(MPI_Comm comm, MPI_Comm * newcomm)```
+    - make a copy of MPI_COMM_WORLD
+      - containing all the same processes but in a new communicator
+    - Enables processes to communicate with each other safely within a piece of code
+      - guaranteed that messages cannot be received by other code
   - ```MPI_Comm_rank(MPI_Comm comm , int * rank)```
     - Can’t compare with other communicators
     - e.g.: ```MPI_Comm_rank(comm , &rank);```